GoldbergLab/manualObjectTracker/README.md

 ## Installation

 1. Download all files or clone the repo
+2. Download or clone the [MATLAB-utils](https://github.com/GoldbergLab/MATLAB-utils)
-2. Add the files to your MATLAB path.
+3. Add both this repo and MATLAB-utils to your MATLAB path.
-3. Open MATLAB
+4. Open MATLAB
-4. In the command window, type ```manualObjectTracker```
+5. In the command window, type ```manualObjectTracker```
-5. Off you go.
+6. Off you go.

 ## Using generateRandomManualTrackingListGUI